A Quick Guide to: Charlottesville, VA Property Tax Rate

 County Assessment Process and Criteria

-Assessors analyze tangible qualities and economic aspects affecting real estate markets.
-County professionals must use economic forecasting to adjust assessed values due to property sales, demand, and development.
-This detailed method promotes fair taxation and prevents static assessment inconsistencies.
+Assessors consider economic factors and physical characteristics that affect real estate markets.
+We also need to employ economic forecasting to update assessed values to reflect property sales, demand, and development.
+This detailed method is the basis for correct taxes and avoids inconsistency in static estimation.

 County Property Tax Relief Programs